| The

 helpful young guys showing you how to bet!
 Needless to say our "pick"

 came well down in the field, but the atmosphere was superb.
+Now with

 a brand new hire car and honed search criteria we again toured the car